related-sciences/gwas-analysis/notebooks/organism/canine/README.md

                     > Specifically, we tested for batch effects, plate effects, departures from Hardy-Weinberg equilibrium (HWE), sex effects, array effects, and discordance across control replicates.
 All tests (except for discordance across controls) were applied using the genotype calls for a set of 463,844 ancestrally homogeneous individuals (see Section S 2.2).
     - Canine Variant QC
         - Our adpated version of this QC process will look like this:
+            - Variant QC
                 - Group the NHGRI Dog Genome (i.e. "reference") samples by the 3 most common breeds
                 - Run MAF and HWE filtering on all variants for each breed separately, and identify variants that pass all filters in all breeds
                 - Filter the original reference data to the filtered variant set
                 - Run LD pruning
                 - Remove C/G and A/T SNPs
                 - Exclude SNPs with high PCA loadings
                     - This appears to mean that after running PCA, peaks are identified in loadings and then removed manually before running another round of PCA
                 - Align the (now fairly small) set of reference variants to the target variants
                     - This step is missing in the UKBB analysis because presumably, the 1KG data and the UKBB data are already aligned to GRCh38
                     - This will involve joining variants by locus and resolving strand/allele flips
                     - This will result in a merged target + reference dataset that contains **exactly** the same variants (it is crucial that the reference data PCA include only variants that are going to be present in the target dataset to be projected)
                 - Run PCA on the merged dataset filtered to reference samples
                 - Investigate high loadings
                 - Potentially re-run PCA if SNPs need to be removed
                     - i.e. take a guess at what this means "Excluded SNPs in several regions with high PCA loadings (after an initial PCA)."
                 - Project all target samples onto the reference PCA space
                     - The 1KG data is necessary to create PCs from a well QC'd sample (and then project the target data onto it)
                     - You could just use PCA to cluster the original dataset, but you would not know which samples are from which superpopulation
                 - Select target samples in the neighborhood of a homogeneous labeled population (Boxers in the reference data)
                 - Run HWE filtering on all target variants in the selected sample
                 - Subset the original target dataset to only variants passing all filters
                 - **Output**: A version of the original target dataset with fewer variants
+            - Sample QC
+                -

 #### Canine Datasets